JohannesBuchner/xars/README.rst

 --------------------------------------

-In Buchner et al. (in prep) we irradiated the following geometries, and you can download xspec table models.
+In Buchner et al. (in prep) we irradiated the following geometries, and you can download xspec table models here.

 * Sphere, Sphere with Bi-conical cut-out
 * Clumpy model made from 100,000 spheres: Unified X-ray Clumpy model UXCLUMPY
 * Radiative fountain, from a hydrodynamic grid simulation
 * Warped Disk

-More details on the `Models <doc/README.rst>`_ page!
+Downloads, movies and more details on the `Models <doc/README.rst>`_ page.

 Usage
 ---------------------------------------------------